JustNifo/L2BNB/README.md

-# l2 CodeX Website By NifO
+# l2 BnB Website By NifO